 1. Check out a Snowy View of Munich

 View from St. Peter’s Church.

 Munich has to have one of the cutest bird’s eye views in all of Europe.
-With limitations on skyscrapers and a focus on old European architecture you really can’t beat it, especially when the red roofs are covered with a pristine dusting of snow.
+With limitations on skyscrapers and a focus on old European architecture, you really can’t beat it, especially when the red roofs are covered with a fresh dusting of snow.
 This view can be reached from Peterskirche or St. Peter’s Church right in the center of Munich at Marienplatz.
 3 Euro will grant you access to the long and zigzagging staircase that leads up to the top.
 The best part about coming in winter (other than Christmas time) is that it is usually not as crowded, so you can take your time and get a good photo!